Happy-Go-Doodle’s Twas the Night Before Christmas Poem

 A dog lover’s twist on the beloved poem about the night before Christmas

-In the spirit of the holiday season, we hope Happy-Go-Doodle’s Twas the Night Before Christmas for Dogs brings you a smile, some joy, and maybe even a WOOF!
-And if you’re looking for more positivity and dog-loving fun, you may enjoy our 10 feel-good quotes about winter, quotes about fall and dogs, and our all-new quotes for dog lovers that remind us it’s a wonder-fur world.
+In the spirit of the holiday season, we hope Happy-Go-Doodle’s Twas the Night Before Christmas for Dog Lovers brings you a smile.
+And if you’re looking for more positivity and dog-loving fun, you may enjoy our 10 feel-good quotes about winter, quotes about fall and dogs, and our all-new quotes for dog lovers.
+Each post is a reminder that it’s a wonder-fur world with a dog by your side.

 Happy-Go-Doodle’s Twas the Night Before Christmas

-~ Inspired by one very happy doodle named Chloe and written by her sidekick, Jenise Carl
+~ Inspired by one very happy Goldendoodle dog named Chloe and written by her sidekick, Jenise Carl

 Twas the night before Christmas, and out on the ground,